andersy005/blog/_sources/posts/2021/google-dynamic-dns-wildcard-subdomains.md.txt

 # How to set up a wildcard subdomain on Google Domains

 Today, I was working with [dokku](https://github.com/dokku/dokku/), and I found myself in need of a wildcard subdomain.
 A [wildcard DNS record](https://en.wikipedia.org/wiki/Wildcard_DNS_record) is a record that will match requests for non-existent subdomains.
-For instance, if you set a wildcard DNS record to `*.example.com`, if a user requests `random.example.com` or `foo.example.com`, etc.. the requests will be forwarded to whichever server `*.example.com` points to.
+For instance, if you set a wildcard DNS record to `*.example.com`, and a user requests `random.example.com` or `foo.example.com`, etc.. the requests will be forwarded to whichever server `*.example.com` points to.

 For my use case, I wanted to host multiple applications on a single server, and wanted to map each app to a subdomain such as `app1-name.dokku.example.com`, `app2-name.dokku.example.com`, etc. To achieve this, I needed to set up a wildcard DNS record for `*.dokku.example.com`.